plustar/Movement-Related-Cortical-Potential/README.md

 # Movement-Related-Cortical-Potential
 ##Official Code for STRCA, FBTRCA for Movement-Related Cortical Potential in the Brain-Computer Interface context

+##This is example codes of STRCA, FBTRCA, TTSNet, tested on the dataset that the movement onsets have been located and aligned.

 Steps:

 1.Download data from http://bnci-horizon-2020.eu/database/data-sets, 25.
 Upper limb movement decoding from EEG (001-2017); and extract files to the path "Dataset/RawData_GDF".